ProductBuilders/productbuilders/docs/case-studies/pm-games-launching.md

 description: "A case study on building interactive product management games using AI coding assistants"
 keywords: "product management games, interactive learning, Cursor AI, React, TypeScript, Vite, Tailwind CSS"
 author: "Angshuman Gupta"
+date: 2024-03-20
+type: case-study
 ---

 # PM Games: Building Interactive Games for Personal Website 🎮

+> "The best way to learn is by doing, and the best way to do is by playing." - Anonymous

 <div class="content-box">